KhronosGroup/glTF/schema/README.md

       * Generates shaders and metadata from the COLLADA Common Profile.
 Applications can use the glTF shaders or build their own from the metadata.
       * Images are converted to a format supported by browsers, e.g., .jpg or .png.
    * TODO: optimization pipeline.
 * glTF strives to keep the asset simple, e.g., negotiate via a REST API instead of in the application, e.g., instead of storing multiple `technique` objects in a glTF asset, the asset only stores one, which can be selected as part of a HTTP request.
+Other examples negotiated via a REST API include mesh quantization and compression, texture compression, etc.
 * When a tradeoff needs to be made, pain is put on the asset pipeline, e.g., the COLLADA to glTF converter, not the application.
 Examples:
    * glTF does not support polygons.
 Polygons are triangulated as part of the pipeline.
    * glTF only contains one <a href="#asset">`asset`</a> property.
 If a COLLADA asset has several `asset` elements, the convert must handle it, so the applicatio does not have to.